Table Of Contents

 #3 - Projections & Forecast

-No one knows the future, but we still predict and plan for the future.
+No one knows the future, but we still predict and plan for it!
 Companies also do the same.
 They take a base and use assumptions to arrive at certain projections.
-Sometimes, the client company provides the points and forecast.
+Sometimes, the client company provides the points and forecasts.
 Then, the analyst checks the projections’ reasonableness.
-It is easy for an analyst to predict the future of the company’s prospects.
-It involves the art and science of probabilities.
-Art and science mean certain assumptions and working on those assumptions.
+It is easy for an analyst to predict the future of the company’s prospects with his vast knowledge.
+It involves the art and science of probabilities where they make certain assumptions and work on those assumptions.

 #4 - Building the Financial Models